Follow me on Twitter @RobShmerling

 Other approaches, such as tai chi, yoga, or progressive relaxation techniques may also be helpful.

 If these don’t work, treatment with NSAIDs, tramadol, or duloxetine is worth consideration.
-However, opioids should be considered only if other measures have failed and only after a thorough review of potential benefits and risks with your doctor.
+However, opioids should be avoided for chronic low back pain in most cases.

 It’s important to emphasize these suggestions are for low back pain that might begin after an unusually strenuous workout or shoveling snow.
 It’s not for serious causes of back pain such as a major injury, cancer, infection, or fractures (see “red flag” symptoms below).